HarlandZZC/harlandzzc.github.io/_pages/about.md

 Before this, I obtained a Bachelor of Engineering degree in Communication Engineering from [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) in Chengdu.
 I graduated with an honors degree and was recognized as an Outstanding Graduate at both the university and provincial levels.

 I am now supervised by [Qiuqiang Kong](https://qiuqiangkong.github.io/).
-My undergraduate thesis advisor was [Fan Zhang](https://zhangfanmark.github.io/).
+My undergraduate thesis advisor is [Fan Zhang](https://zhangfanmark.github.io/).
 I am grateful for their support.

 My research interests are in artificial intelligence and its applications to various signal processing problems, such as audio processing and neuroimaging analysis.